2nd Quebec Legislature: Events of the Second Legislature

-Chauveau was succeeded as Conservative leader and Premier by Gédéon Ouimet, who was had been elected to the Legislative Assembly in 1867 and served in Chauveau's Cabinet as Attorney General.
+Chauveau was succeeded as Conservative leader and Premier by Gédéon Ouimet, who had been elected to the Legislative Assembly in 1867 and served in Chauveau's Cabinet as Attorney General.
 Shortly into Ouimet's term a major political scandal broke, the Tanneries scandal, which turned on a land transaction carried out by the government.
 Ouimet and three other members of the Cabinet resigned.

 Ouimet was replaced as party leader and premier by Charles Boucher de Boucherville in 1874.
 De Boucherville replaced almost the entire Cabinet.

 In addition to the political instability associated with the Tanneries scandal, the Second Legislature was also marked by a high number of by-elections.
 Over the course of four years, there were twenty-four by-elections in the sixty-five seat Legislative Assembly.
 Most of the by-elections were triggered by the 1874 federal election, the first federal election after the abolition of the dual mandate, which had allowed individuals to hold seats in both the federal Parliament and the provincial Assembly.
 Several members of the Legislative Assembly resigned their provincial seats to run federally.
 Amongst those who moved to federal politics was the young Wilfrid Laurier, who had been elected to the Legislative Assembly in 1871 for the riding of Drummond et Arthabaska.
 A number of other by-elections were triggered by the changes to the provincial Cabinet under the three premiers.
 At that time, a member of the Assembly who was brought into Cabinet part-way through the term of the Assembly had to resign and stand for re-election.